IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 #### Hangfire Configuration Options

+##### Storage
+The storage mechanism utilised by Hangfire.
+Available options are:
+- In Memory: all job information, including job execution history is stored in memory and is lost if the service is restarted
+- SQL Server: all job information is stored in SQL Server tables and is persisted even if the service is restarted
+- None: no storage mechanism is configured by Intent Architect.
+The condiguration is entirely up to the developer.

 ##### Show Dashboard
-If this condition is on (the default value), then the Hangfire Dashboard will be added to the application
+If this condition is on (the default value), then the Hangfire Dashboard will be exposed on _Dashboard Url_

 ##### Dashboard URL
 The URL on which the Hangfire dashboard will be served.
 The default is `/hangfire`